 - staff members in collective bargaining units for whom terms of employment are governed by collective bargaining agreements (unless the agreement provides for coverage by the policy);

-- staff members designated Temporary Extra Person under Human Resources Policy No. 114;
+- staff members designated Temporary Staff (See Policy 114);

 - staff members who qualify for long-term disability benefits under the long-term disability program of the University or a related organization;